 Source: Les Binet and Will Davis, IPA Effectiveness Conference, October 2025

-The mechanism is well understood.
-Byron Sharp and the Ehrenberg-Bass Institute have documented it for decades: brands grow by building mental availability, being easy to think of at the moment someone needs what you sell.
-Mental availability is built through broad reach, consistent exposure, and memorable creative.
-It requires reaching people who are not currently in-market, the light buyers and non-buyers who represent the majority of future growth.
+Researchers at the University of South Australia have documented the mechanism for decades: brands grow by being the first name someone thinks of at the moment they need what you sell.
+That recognition requires wide reach, consistent exposure, and reaching people who are not currently in-market — the light buyers and non-buyers who represent the majority of future growth.

 What Happens to Brands That Go Dark